What is Diabetic Foot?

 - Transcutaneous electrical nerve stimulation (TENS) – prevents pain signal from reaching the brain by delivering tiny electrical impulses.
 Though safe it does not work for everyone.

 - Acupuncture – It could relieve the pain of diabetic neuropathy and has no known side-effects.
-Multiple sittings may be needed.
+Multiple settings may be needed.

 Can diabetic neuropathy be prevented?

 - Blood sugar control – This is important to prevent or delay neuropathy or other diabetic complications.
 Variations in the blood sugar levels accelerate nerve damage.
-All diabetics must have A1c done every 6 months to see average blood sugar level in the past 2-3 months.
-If not well controlled change medication or get more tests done.
+All diabetics must have A1c done every 6 months to see an average blood sugar level in the past 2-3 months.
+If not well-controlled change medication or get more tests done.

 - Foot care – Non-healing ulcers and amputations are common in diabetic neuropathy.
 Your doctor should see your feet at every visit and you must inspect them daily.